dvdgeroconnell/pands-project/README.md

-# Programming and Scripting Project - the Iris data set
+# Programming and Scripting Project
+## An Analysis of Fisher's Iris Data Set using Python

 | Topic | Details |
 |---------|-------------|
 | **Module:**  | Programming and Scripting  |